 - Newborn Risk Assessment

-- If a hospital hold is necessary, determine if exigent circumstances exist.
-If not, obtain parental consent or a court order that supports the removal of a child at risk of abuse or neglect.
+- If the child needs to be taken into temporary custody and detained while at the hospital, first determine if exigent circumstances exist or if a warrant will be necessary in order to detain the child at the hospital.
+If no exigent circumstances exist, obtain parental consent or a warrant/removal order that supports the removal of a child at risk of abuse or neglect.

 - Complete and sign Part 1 of the DCFS 164, Hospital Hold and obtain the SCSW’s signature.

 - In emergency situations, fax the DCFS 164 to the medical facility.
-Inform the medical facility that the child is in temporary custody pending either a court hearing, or removal from the medical facility when acute care is no longer necessary.
-Request that the hospital hold be placed in the child’s hospital chart.
+Inform the medical facility that the child is now in the temporary custody of DCFS pending either a court hearing, or removal from the medical facility when acute care is no longer necessary.
+Request that the DCFS 164/hospital hold paperwork be placed in the child’s hospital chart.

 - Document all contacts with the SCSW, PHN, hospital, parents, etc., in the Contact Notebook.

 - If after consultation with CSW and the PHN, a hospital hold is necessary, review and sign the DCFS 164.
 If not approved, return to CSW for any modification.

 Back to Procedure